matijasch03/Animal-Shelter/README.md

 > Developed as a project for the **Software Specification and Modeling** course at **SIIT**.

-This web application simulates the operations of an **animal protection association**, supporting various roles such as administrators, volunteers, members, and guests.
+This Desktop application simulates the operations of an **animal protection association**, supporting various roles such as administrators, volunteers, members, and guests.
 The platform facilitates animal care, adoption, donation, and communication.

 ---